collective-soundworks/collective-soundworks.github.io/docs/tutorials/getting-started.md

 # Getting Started

-In this guide, you will learn how to setup a simple _soundworks_ application where any connected user will be able to trigger a flash on the screen of all connected clients.
+In this tutorial, you will learn how to setup a simple _soundworks_ application where any connected user will be able to trigger a flash on the screen of all connected clients.

 The tutorial requires basic knowledge of _JavaScript_, _Node.js_ and of the command-line.
 If you are just starting with _JavaScript_ development, please first set up a working environment following the instructions [here](/misc/setting-up-environment.html) and come back when done.